Top 10 Biggest Airport in The World

 The four thousand residents of the Andalucian village in Lanjaron have also been forbidden to die.
 This law was a response to fix the problem of the Availability of burial space.
 The law will remain in place until the government provides the villagers with land and the money to build a cemetery.
-The mayor Jose Rubio banned death in this town in year 1999 and it stands to date.
+The mayor Jose Rubio banned death in this town in the year 1999 and it stands to date.

 This region is hyper-cold which is why dying and being buried in the coffin happens to be against the law in this region.
 Longyearbyen, this town located deep in the Arctic circle has freezing temperature and permafrost which prevent the dead bodies from decomposing which makes it easily prone to transferable diseases as well.
 Therefore, anyone in this part approaching death is taken it a different part of Norway.

-Another one of the places where it is illegal to die because the local cemetery has reached 50,000 graves making its full capacity and therefore the crypts were being shared.
-So in the year 2005, the Brazilian officials outlawed death.
+Another one of the places where it is illegal to die is because the local cemetery has reached 50,000 graves making its full capacity and therefore the crypts were being shared.
+So in the year 2005, Brazilian officials outlawed death.
 And the punishment was given to the relatives of the deceased which included fines and even jail so as to get more space for the tombstone.

 It’s quite funny how most of the places on our list have forbidden people to die because there was a place to bury the dead.
 Falciano del Messico in Italy is another one of the places where it is illegal to die because of the same reason.
-The mayor literally issued a statement that said 'It is forbidden for residents to go beyond the boundaries of earthly life, to go into the afterlife'.
+The mayor literally issued a statement that said 'It is forbidden for residents to go beyond the boundaries of earthly life, to go into the afterlife.
 Therefore people had been forbidden to die until the issue on the cemetery land is not resolved.